kwende/cpython-profiled/README.rst

 2. `git checkout v3.8.0-perf`
 3. Open Visual Studio 2022 installer.
 4. Update Visual Studio 2022 from the installer.
-5. Open the installer, and selec tthe "Python Development" workload; making sure it's checked.
+5. Open the installer, and select the "Python Development" workload; making sure it's checked.
 6. Additionally, check "Python native development tools".
 7. Finally, select "MSVC v140" from the "Individual Components".
 Install all.
-8.
+8. Drop to command line. `cd cpython-profiled\PCBuild`.
+9. Run `.\build.bat`.
+10. Subsequent builds can be done from Visual Studio as `.\build.bat` properly sets up initial environment variables.

 This is Python version 3.13.0 alpha 0